 Maintaining your HVAC system is essential to ensure its optimum performance and longevity.
 In part one, we discussed the importance of regularly changing air filters, checking for leaks, and cleaning the exterior unit.
 This part will cover more maintenance steps to keep your system running smoothly.

 Clear Debris from your System

 Outdoor HVAC units are exposed to the elements, and debris such as leaves, twigs, and grass clippings can accumulate around the unit, obstructing airflow and reducing efficiency.
-To prevent this, clear the area around the unit of debris, at least two feet in all directions.
-You can use a broom or a garden hose to remove dirt and debris from the unit’s fins.
+To prevent this, clear the area around the AC unit of debris, at least two feet in all directions.
+You can use a broom or a garden hose to remove dirt and debris from the Air conditioning unit’s fins.
 However, be careful not to bend or damage them, which can affect the unit’s overall performance.

 Lubricate all Moving Parts

 The moving parts in your HVAC system, such as bearings and motors, require lubrication to function correctly.
 Over time, the lubrication can break down, causing friction, leading to increased energy consumption and reduced efficiency.
 To prevent this, lubricate all moving parts annually, as the manufacturer recommends.

 - Turn off the power supply and remove the caps covering the bearings or motors.